peatiscoding/prisoner-problem/README.md

 the current code implements only the random approach.
 Feel free to submit PR for your own solution, or strategies!

+To do this extends `BasePrisoner` class implements

+1. implement (override) `abstract getNextBoxIndex` method that will return the next boxIndex to open.
+The class Experiement will automatically validate if such prisoner is in the clear or not.
+1. implement (override) `abstract setup` method if you need to setup anything before your prisoner will enter the room.

+have fun.

 ## To Run

 1. Pull Source Code